hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		public Post(String title, String content){}
 		public Post(){}//must add this constructor explictly

-Optionally, it is recommended to implement your own `equals` and `hashCode` methods for every entities, if there is a requirement to identify them in collection container.
+Optionally, it is recommended to implement your own `equals` and `hashCode` methods for every entities, if there is a requirement to identify them in a collection.

-For example, there are a post existed in collection, adding another `Post` into collection should check the post existance.
+For example, there are a post existed in a collection, adding another `Post` into the same collection should check the post existance firstly.

 	publc class PostCollection{
 		private List<Post> posts=new ArrayList<>();